CoX2682/Keyword-Tracker/README.md

 - Copy reveiews from playstore in bulk and paste.
 - The output Excel file will be saved in the same folder as output.xlsx.

+## Customization
+- You can easily customize:
+- Keyword categories in the categories list
+- Response templates in RESPONSE_MAP
+- General categories in GENERAL_CATEGORIES

+## Report includes:
+- Review analysis with categorization
+- Found keywords by category
+- Unmatched keywords
+- Keyword frequency analysis

+## Requirements
+- Python 3.6+
+- pandas
+- tkinter (usually included with Python)

+## Contributing
+Contributions are welcome!
+Please fork the repository and create a pull request with your changes.

 ## Contact
 Have suggestions or feedback?
 Feel free to open an issue or reach out via GitHub discussions.